Wyrd World 1: Wintersfarne

 Wyrd World 1: Wintersfarne is a generic fantasy role-playing game (RPG) adventure published by Strange Acorn Games in 1987.

 Plot summary

-The player characters must discover why cattle and the people set to guard them have been vanishing from the island town of Wintersfarne.
+Wyrd World 1: Wintersfarne is an adventure in which the player characters must discover why cattle and the people who guard them have been vanishing from the island town of Wintersfarne.
 Local rumours ascribe the disappearances to rustlers, bandits, or even a long-dead wizard.

 Publication history

 Wyrd World 1: Wintersfarne was designed by Marcus Streets, with artwork by Shelagh Lewins, and was published by the British company Strange Acorn Games in 1987 as a 32-page book.
 Rather than using a specific set of role-playing rules, this adventure is generic, and includes notes on how to convert it to popular RPGs of the time such as Advanced Dungeons & Dragons, RuneQuest, and Rolemaster.
 This was the first adventure in a series that Strange Acorn planned to publish, all set in towns or villages starting with the letter "W": Wyrdworld 2: Wordesley, Wyrdworld 3: West Haven and Wyrdworld 4: Whitewood.
 However, only Wordesley was released.